The Ultimate Cheatsheet: Cheapest Stock Trading/ Brokerage House In Singapore

 Assuming you are all ready to kickass in your investing journey, there are a few things you need to consider to get started.

-Brokerage Account – Factors To Consider
+Opening A Brokerage Account – What Are The Factors To Consider

 With your CDP account settled, one can go “shopping” for the best brokerage account.
 Very much like opening a savings account, there are a few factors one should look out for.

-1. Brokerage Fees
+Stock Trading/ Brokerage Fees

 The brokerage fee is charged by the platform provider to conduct transactions between buyers and sellers.